yurasong/yurasong.github.io/index.md

 *   Development of Next-Generation Sequencing (NGS) panel for colorectal cancer

 *   Computer-aided drug design of anti-cancer reagent
-*   Drug development of anti-cancer treatment reducing side-effects
+*   Drug development of anti-cancer treatment having less side-effect or resistance

-*   Population genomics for rare cancer
+*   Population genomics for rare cancer, occurrence less than 0.1%

 ## Education